 After in class discussions, I researched Chicago Artists Resource's website looking for affordable venues.
-I also reached out to Aaron c/o Homeroom who had visited the class and gave us some insight on what his organization does. he gave me some leads, I reached out to the fitting venue of Comfort Station, but they never got back to me.
+I also reached out to Aaron c/o Homeroom who had visited the class and gave us some insight on what his organization does.
+He gave me some leads, I reached out to the a fitting venue, Comfort Station, but they never got back to me.
 I reached out to a few other venues out of Chicago Artists Resource's website as well and out of all of those places, I received one e-mail from artist, Layne Jackson.

 Rookie Booking; Ups and Downs -

-The Foxhole Chicago is allowing spray paint directly on their walls for a graff mural so I am reaching out to Modest, a skareboard shop that also sells aerosol paint.
-The owner, Danny, is a humble individual whom I have met on several occassions - I shop at his store and support the events he has hosted in the past.
+The Foxhole Chicago is allowing spray paint directly on their walls for a graffiti mural so I am reaching out to Modest, a skateboard shop that also sells aerosol paint.
+The owner, Danny, is a humble individual whom I have met on several occasions.
+I shop at his store and support the events he has hosted in the past.
 I plan to visit the shop to let him know about the show.
 I am asking him to sponsor spray paint to the graffiti artists that I will be presenting pushing the idea that it would help get the work out about his shop.
 No hidden whims, help for help.

 I remember reading an article from the Reader about street art from July of 2014, I had kept a copy and e-mailed all of the editors that wrote any of the articles on it letting them know about the show for publications.
 I am also reaching out to my friend who is part of an urban magazine, Prevail N Prosper.
 I am also looking into hiring for assured publication and press release through Chicago Artists Resource.

 I have shopped around for pricing on prints for postcards, brochures and signs - after visiting Staples and going through internet search engines I found that Vistaprint has the best deals with great reviews for quality.